From "I found an injured bird" to "A bird keeps attacking my window! What do I do?" we answer your most common questions here.

 Q: I found an injured/sick bird.
 What should I do?

-The Cornell Lab of Ornithology offers helpful tips for people who find sick birds at their feeder.
+The Cornell Lab of Ornithology offers helpful tips and information about common bird ailments for people who find sick birds at their feeder.

 Sadly, an estimated one-hundred million to one-billion birds crash into windows every year in North America.
 These collisions are often fatal and are caused by birds seeing reflections of trees and shrubbery reflected in the windows keeping them from discerning the glass from habitat.